 The Journal of Linguistic Anthropology is a publication of the Society for Linguistic Anthropology, a section of the American Anthropological Association.
 The journal is published three times annually, in May, August, and December.
-The May and December issues appear in print as well as online; the August issue is online only.

 Submissions to the journal should be based on original research and should engage substantively with contemporary issues (theoretical, analytical, methodological, etc.) in linguistic anthropology and allied fields of study.
 Submissions should not exceed 9,000–10,000 words (inclusive of notes but not bibliography).
 Other kinds of submissions, such as critical essays, interviews, and commentaries, may also be considered for publication.

 Elsewhere in this site, you can find instructions for submitting to the journal; subscription and ordering information; information about the journal’s editors and editorial board; and multimedia content associated with web-enhanced articles that have been published in the journal.